 Things to Do in Seminyak, Bali

-1. Chill out at the Double Six Beach
+1. Chill Out at the Double Six Beach

 Grab your friends and head out to the most famous beach in Seminyak, Double Six Beach.
 Lounge in one of the bean bags, eat some Bakso (Balinese fish balls), and chuck a cold beer or coconut.
 Surfers can also catch some waves at the Double Six Beach.

 2. Visit The World-Famous Potato Head Beach Club

 You cannot spend 10 days in Bali and not visit the famous Potato Head Beach Club.
-Two infinity pools, a swim-up bar, and numerous palm trees to give off the vacation vibes, Potato Head Beach Club is the perfect spot to relax for a day.
+With two infinity pools, a swim-up bar, and numerous palm trees to give off the vacation vibes, Potato Head Beach Club is the perfect spot to relax for a day.

 3. Try Balinese Cusine Such as Babi Guling (Suckling Pig)